rhuda21/mcbypass/README.md

 Credits
 https://stackoverflow.com/a/12264592/101634 = Auto Elevate Script

-NOTE: Only X64 machines are compatible!
+NOTE: Only X64 machines are compatible!, Windows Defender is now flagging the script as a virus.
+This is a false postitive and you can checkk the code yourself.

 Administrator rights are required!